Cyberlorians/Articles/AADAssessment.md

 ## Services Hub Configuration

 1. ADD Asessment via ServicesHub.
-	1. Add the VM and the assessment path you used from the previous step.
+	1(a).
+Add the VM and the assessment path you used from the previous step.
 Installation will begin.
 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/entraassessment.png)

 2. The installation creates a Data Collection Rule and installs the AzureMonitorAgent extension (verify the VM is in the DCR rule).
 This can take 5-10m for DCR and AMA extension to fully install.
 Be patient.
 3. Verify you see AzureAssessment AND AzureMonitorWindowsAgent
    ![](https://github.com/Cyberlorians/uploadedimages/blob/main/assessmentextension.png)
-	3a.
+   	3(a).
 If you DO NOT see AzureMonitorWindowsAgent.
 Please see below to manually add the extension via Azure CLI (PowerShell).
    ```
    Connect-AzAccount
-   Set-AzVMExtension -Name AzureMonitorWindowsAgent -ExtensionType AzureMonitorWindowsAgent -Publisher Microsoft.Azure.Monitor -ResourceGroupName Assessment -VMName Assessment22 -Location EastUS -TypeHandlerVersion 1.0 -EnableAutomaticUpgrade $true
+   Set-AzVMExtension -Name AzureMonitorWindowsAgent -ExtensionType AzureMonitorWindowsAgent -Publisher Microsoft.Azure.Monitor -ResourceGroupName Assessment -VMName Assessment -Location EastUS -TypeHandlerVersion 1.0 -EnableAutomaticUpgrade $true
    ```
 5. After installation (file will populate in the Assessment folder and a new folder on the C:\ called 'ODA' will be created.